 After you have your EIN number, you can benefit in several ways.
 It will give your New Jersey LLC the final advantage necessary to operate fully without legal or judicial issues.

-If you have a Registered Agent, he can file for your EIN.
-Also, if you are planning to file for an LLC in New Jersey, your Registered Agent should file for the Certificate of Formation in the New Jersey Secretary of State.
+If you have a Registered Agent, he can file an EIN for your business.
+Also, if you are planning to file for an LLC in New Jersey, your Registered Agent should file for the Certificate of Formation in New Jersey.

 Uses of EIN in New Jersey